The sections below show how to quickly get started by viewing the sample models, and converting and viewing your CAD models using HOOPS Communicator.

 Let us modify sample.[bat|sh] to perform your CAD conversion.
 Open the script in a text editor and remove (or comment out) everything after the first line that calls Converter.

-In the example above, we are specifying an absolute path to a CAD file.
-Adjust this path to point to a valid model on your hard drive.
-If you don't have a CAD file available, you can find sample models in the HOOPS Communicator package at authoring/converter/example/_data.
+In the example above, we are specifying a relative path to a sample CAD file.
+You can adjust this path to point to a valid model on your hard drive.
+If you don't have a CAD file available, you can find additional sample models in the HOOPS Communicator package at authoring/converter/example/_data.
 Also, the command has been modified to generate an image file of the default view for this model with options to specify a custom image size.